- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Drive back to Kathmandu (1400m) - 200 km/ 124 miles - 7 hrs drive

-Begin your day in Pokhara with a hearty breakfast at your hotel.
+Begin your day with a hearty breakfast at your hotel.
 Following this, proceed to the tourist bus park for a scenic 7-hour drive to Kathmandu.
-Enjoy the journey as you traverse diverse landscapes and immerse yourself in the picturesque views along the banks of the Marshyangdi and Trishuli rivers.
+Enjoy the journey as you traverse diverse landscapes and immerse yourself in the scenic views along the banks of the Marshyangdi and Trishuli rivers.

 Upon reaching Kathmandu, you will be transferred to your hotel, where you can unwind and reflect on the experiences of your journey.
-This road trip provides a blend of comfort and adventure, allowing you to appreciate the beauty of Nepal as you transition from Pokhara to the vibrant city of Kathmandu.
+This road trip provides a blend of comfort and adventure, allowing you to appreciate the beauty of Nepal as you transition from the lake city to the vibrant city of Kathmandu.

 Driving Distance: